NRZT555/Vex6/README.md

-# Vex6 There are some glitches, and the first act kind of won't load.
+# Vex6 There are some glitches, but the game  works perfectly fine.